Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 $$\{a, b, c\} \neq \{a, b\}$$

-Because c is one set but not the other.
+Because c is in one set but not the other.

 ## Combining Sets
 There are two basic ways of making sets out of old ones.